arjunmsh/coinroots/doc/README.md

 ## Ruby versions

-Coinroots requires Ruby (MRI) 2.1.0+.
+Peatio requires Ruby (MRI) 2.1.0+.
 You will have to use the standard MRI implementation of Ruby.

 ## Hardware requirements